Necrobarista: Release

-Necrobarista received "generally favorable" reviews, according to review aggregator Metacritic.
+Necrobarista received "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 78% of critics.
 USGamer selected it as their Game of the Month for July 2020, calling it "one of the more memorable visual novels I've played this year, if not ever".

 The game's narrative and visuals received critical acclaim.
 Jody Macgregor, writing for PC Gamer, gave Necrobarista an 80 out of 100, saying “It's presented gorgeously, the camera finding interesting angles for every scene”.
 GameGrin's reviewer gave it a perfect score, calling it "a moving experience that you would be a fool to pass on".
 Bella Blondeau of TheGamer, also giving Necrobarista a perfect score, praised the game's "uncomfortable" discussions around death and grief, saying the result was "perhaps one of the highest forms of art I can think of."

 Necrobaristas gameplay received mixed reception.
 Reviewers singled out its "keyword" system, used for unlocking side content, as being confusing and difficult to navigate.
 GameSpot's Jordan Ramée cited it as a negative element of the game's experience, mentioning that "[there's] no sense of victory in earning the necessary fragment points you need to unlock side stories, as it's mostly guesswork".

-In March 2021, Steam users had rated Necrobarista "Very Positive", with 86% positive reviews.